-Since the GDPR is enforced, the contact data which are publicly available through the whois are limited to company name, state/province and country code, together with an anonymised e-mail address or a link to a contact form.
-An example is the whois output of openprovider.com on the right; click the image to enlarge.
+Since the GDPR is enforced, the contact data that are publicly visible through the whois are limited to company name, state/province and country code.
+Moreover, the whois includes an anonymised e-mail address or a link to a contact form.
+As an example, you can view the whois output of openprovider.com on the right.
+You can click on the image to enlarge it.

-So, we finally got rid of domain spam!?
+So, the GDPR finally got rid of domain spam!?

 Fact: the data is not published anywhere

 What are the potential leaks?
-Of course our own whois server, which ICANN requires us to run.
-I can assure you: we do not leak data there.
-I can be so sure about that, because the “REDACTED FOR PRIVACY” fields are hard coded in our implementation: we did not yet implement a way to disclose whois data for eligible requesters.
+Of course there is our own whois server, which ICANN requires us to run.
+We can assure you: we do not leak data there.
+The “REDACTED FOR PRIVACY” fields are hard-coded in our implementation.
+We did not yet implement a way to disclose whois data for eligible requesters.

 That leads us to the registry whois server.
 Most cases we saw concerned .com and .net domains.
-Again, I can assure you that no data is leaking there: Verisign, the registry for .com and .net, does not even support contact objects in their registry system!
+Again, we can assure you that no data is leaking there.
+Verisign, the registry for .com and .net, does not even support contact objects in their registry system!
 In other words, we never send contact data to Verisign.

-Other registries do run their own whois server including contact data stored in their systems, but just like us, those registries are bound to ICANN rules.
-Immediately from the 25th of May 2018, those registries hid the personal data fields.
-I cannot guarantee that for all gTLD registries, but the complaints are about the biggest ones: .org, .biz, .info and just one other domain under .art.
-So while I cannot talk for all of them, I’m pretty sure that’s not a source for leaking.
+Other registries do run their own whois server, including contact data stored in their systems.
+But just like us, those registries are bound to ICANN rules.
+Immediately from the 25th of May 2018, these registries hid the personal data fields.
+We cannot guarantee this for all gTLD registries, but the complaints are about the biggest ones: .org, .biz, .info and just one other domain under .art.
+So while we cannot speak for all of them, that should not be a source for leaking.

-A short note on the difference between collection and publication: the GDPR so far only affects the published data.
-Under the hood, full contact data is still collected by the registrar and most registries, and full contact data is shared with a designated escrow agent as part of ICANN’s requirements.
+A short note on the difference between collection and publication.
+The GDPR so far only affects published data.
+Under the hood, the registrar en most registries still collect full contact data.
+Openprovider also shares this data with a designated escrow agent as part of ICANN’s requirements.
 However, publication is strictly limited.

-Looking at all the above, well, it’s quite unlikely that spamming happens on such a big scale because of source data being available.
+Looking at all the above, well, it’s quite unlikely that domain spam happens on such a big scale because of source data being available.

 Assumption: what happened?

 All cases that we investigated can be divided in three scenarios, of which the second and third are most likely to happen on a big scale.
-For full understanding, it’s important to know that the registries’ zone files are still available: if you want, you can download a fresh list of domains every day, and you know which domains have been registered during the last 24 hours.
+For full understanding, it’s important to know that the registries’ zone files are still available.
+If you want, you can download a fresh list of domains every day, and you then know which domains have been registered during the last 24 hours.

-- Some websites clearly show contact details: if domain-x.com is registered and you place a big banner “Contact met at firstname.lastname@example.org!” on it, you deliberately choose to disclose your personal data.
+- Some websites clearly show contact details.
+If you register domain-x.com place a big banner “Contact us at firstname.lastname@example.org!” on it, you deliberately choose to disclose your personal data.

-- Spammers may use standard addresses: if domain-y.com is registered, just try sending an e-mail to email@example.com.
+- Spammers may use standard addresses.
+If you want to contact the owner of www.domain-y.com, just try sending an e-mail to email@example.com.

 - But most likely, spammers use professional service providers like domaintools.com or whoxy.com.
 Those providers have decades of history on millions of domains, including personal data from the pre-GDPR era.
-In my opinion they are not allowed to store and publish it, but it’s a fact they still do so and these data are used.
-I’ll provide some examples.
+While in our opnion, they should not be allowed to store and publish it, it is a fact they still do so and that people use these data.
+We will provide some examples on this.

 Example 1: openprovider.page

-The domain openprovider.page was registered on the 10th of October this year on the name of Openprovider, on our current address (Kipstraat in Rotterdam) – which is invisible in the whois, of course.
+We registered the domain openprovider.page this year on the 10th of October this year.
+The company name is Openprovider, and the address is our current office address (Kipstraat in Rotterdam).
+This, of course, is is invisible in the whois.

-However, the details shown are an address where we moved away around 15 years ago, the contact person is not the one actually linked to the domain and all other personal data is incorrect as well.
+However, the details that we can see here are an address where we moved away around 15 years ago.
+The contact is also not the person actually linked to the domain, and all other personal data are incorrect as well.

-I expect these data to come from an older domain (probably a test domain) that was registered on the name “Openprovider” as well.
+These data likely come from an older domain (probably a test domain), that we reigstered on the name of “Openprovider” as well.

 Example 2: incorrect historical match

-The second example (I won’t disclose the domain name as it’s owned by an unaware end user) strengthens my assumptions.
-The public whois shows that the domain is registered on the Dutch company Masoko.
-Whoxy.com (I don’t have shares in that company!) correctly shows “Masoko” as owner, but the contact data are those of a completely unrelated Swedish company with the same name.
+The second example (which concerns an unaware end user, so we will not be sharing the name) strengthens our assumptions.
+The public whois shows that the domain belongs to the Dutch company “Masoko”.
+Whoxy.com (we don’t have shares in that company!) correctly shows “Masoko” as the owner.
+But the contact data are those of a completely unrelated Swedish company with the same name.

 Example 3: GDPR-limited data